 Multifamily & Apartment Financing in Nevada

-Commercial Loan Direct (CLD) provides apartment loans in Nevada.
-Current apartment loan rates in Nevada range from 4.83% to 12.85%, depending on the loan program.
+Commercial Loan Direct (CLD) provides commercial real estate loans in Nevada.
+Current commercial loan rates in Nevada range from 5.09% to 12.85% depending on the loan program.

 Nevada Apartment Loan Rates